The Willows in Stuart, IA

 Pros

-• pro The Willows offers a variety of good dining services and updated living areas that create a pleasant environment for residents.
+• pro The Willows offers good dining services, parking, and well-appointed apartment-style living quarters.

 Cons